LGBTQ+ Sexual Health & Well-being Support Services

 Advocates provide Sexual & Reproductive Health Drop-in Hours four days per week to listen, offer support, and connect you to resources.
 Some common conversation topics include, but are not limited to:

 - Sex and relationships

 - Coming out (or not) and other identity concerns

 - LGBTQ+ life on campus and in New York City

 - Safer sex and risk reduction

-Volunteer advocates are undergraduate, graduate, and professional school students at Columbia who undergo intensive training and are supervised regularly by professional staff.
 Advocates are HIPAA-certified and required to uphold the strictest levels of confidentiality.
-In the rare case that a student recognizes a volunteer advocate, a different advocate can be made available.
+In the rare case that a student recognizes an advocate, a different advocate will be made available.

-Visit our Transgender and Gender Expansive Health Care Services page to see a full list of services.
+Visit the Transgender and Gender Expansive Health Care Services page to see a full list of services.

 Counseling & Psychological Services (CPS) offers support groups and other special programs for LGBTQ+ students.
 If you don’t find something that meets your needs, contact Anne Goldfield to plan a support group.